AmpereComputingAI/ampere_model_library/classification/efficientnet_lite/README.md

 ### Dataset and models

 the dataset can be downloaded here: https://www.image-net.org/

+the model can be downloaded here: https://www.tensorflow.org/lite/guide/hosted_models

 ### Running instructions